 Shopping cart abandonment has been a nightmare for eCommerce stores all around.
-Especially it has resulted in the failure of many checkout page designs which ultimately revealed that nature of checkout page optimization has changed greatly in the past few years.
-Today, I am going to pitch some checkout page optimization tips that you should necessarily follow to drive in every single potential conversion on your online store.
+Mainly it has failed in many checkout page designs, which ultimately revealed that the nature of checkout page optimization had significantly changed in the past few years.
+Today, I will pitch some checkout page optimization tips that you should necessarily follow to drive in every single potential conversion on your online store.
 So, let’s hop in.

 - Never frustrate your users–

-Nothing can frustrate your customers more than seeing a different product price on the product page, and find out a hiked price when on the checkout page.
+Nothing can frustrate your customers more than seeing a different product price on the product page and finding a hiked price when on the checkout page.

 There could be a number of reasons for this price difference on the product page and checkout page.
-The inclusion of hidden taxes and additional shipping cost are two of the most prevalent reasons for the same.
-The only quick fix to avoid this user frustration is to clearly reveal all the hidden charges and additional shipping cost up front.
-You should display the total order value prediction right on the top of the first step of the checkout page, or you can also show them on the product page itself.
+The inclusion of hidden taxes and additional shipping costs are two of the most prevalent reasons.
+The only quick fix to avoid this user frustration is to reveal all the hidden charges and extra shipping costs upfront.
+It would be best if you displayed the total order value prediction right on the top of the first step of the checkout page, or you could also show them on the product page itself.

-You can take a cue from Amazon’s product page which displays all the shipping cost associated with the product.
-Moreover, it also mentions that you can choose a faster shipping option with some additional shipping cost.
-In this way, the customer remains informed that he has both the free and paid shipping options.
-So, it won’t be a surprise for the customers if they find the additional shipping charges according to the options they select.
+You can take a cue from Amazon’s product page, which displays all the shipping costs associated with the product.
+Moreover, it also mentions that you can choose a faster shipping option with additional shipping costs.
+In this way, the customer remains informed that he has both free and paid shipping options.
+So, it won’t be a surprise for the customers if they find the additional shipping charges according to their selected options.

-You can also refer to the one-page checkout of ‘Skiviez’ which uses an Ajax based shopping cart to display all the price details on the checkout page.
-The Ajax-based cart helps the checkout to refresh the price details instantly as soon as any change is made in the product quantity, shipping method, etc.
+You can also refer to the one-page checkout of ‘Skiviez,’ which uses an Ajax-based shopping cart to display all the price details on the checkout page.
+The Ajax-based cart helps the checkout refresh the price details instantly as soon as any change is made in the product quantity, shipping method, etc.

 - Don’t force sign in or Sign up before checkout–

-Clearly, not all your sales happen from repeat customers, and out of all the repeat customers, not all of them have a user account with you.
+Not all your sales happen from repeat customers, and out of all the repeat customers, not all of them have a user account with you.
 And even if they have a user account, not all of them remember their credentials.
-This is a case of password fatigue when customers don’t feel good when you ask them to log in first before continuing with the checkout.
+This is a case of password fatigue when customers don’t feel good when you ask them to log in before the checkout.

-You must clearly understand that there are unlimited reasons for why customers abandon a shopping cart, and necessary sign in and sign up before checkout is a huge contributor in the same.
+You must clearly understand that there are unlimited reasons why customers abandon a shopping cart.
+The necessary sign-in and sign-up before checkout is a huge contributor.

-We understand that user accounts are a big asset for the eCommerce stores, which help in providing personalized UX, quicker checkout, better customer follow-up and much more.
-However, forcing this can have serious consequences to your store’s conversion rate.
+We understand that user accounts are a big asset for the eCommerce stores, which help provide personalized UX, quicker checkout, better customer follow-up, and more.
+However, forcing this can seriously affect your store’s conversion rate.

-For example, this one-page checkout module for PrestaShop provides an option to the store owners, where they can choose to register a Guest customer without even filling a registration form.
-It utilizes the information shared by the user in guest checkout.
+For example, this one-page checkout module for PrestaShop provides an option to the store owners to choose to register a Guest customer without even filling out a registration form.
+Instead, it utilizes the information shared by the user in guest checkout.

 - Provide Guest checkout–

 The previous point brings me to my next checkout page optimization tip- Guest checkout.
-As we now know that account registration is not what you are looking for before the checkout process is complete.
+We now know that account registration is not what you are looking for before the checkout process is complete.
 Guest checkouts are the best addition and a solution to the problem raised in the previous point.
 It’s not the extra work needed to create a user account that customers care about.
-It’s the psychological commitment that customers don’t want to make or aren’t prepared to make in the form of account creation.
+It’s the psychological commitment that customers don’t want to make or aren’t prepared to make in account creation.

 Mensuas website provides four distinct options to its customers: